luc-hens/luc-hens.github.io/guide.md

 ### When can I expect feedback on written work?

 Submit written work as a word processor file (**.docx**) (or, only if you use LaTeX, as a pdf).
 Name the files as yourlastname_yymmdd.docx (e.g. jones_20240322.docx).
 I only give feedback to work that is in APA Style, including a standard APA Style title page with the date of the draft and a properly formatted list of references.
-The turnaround time typically is two weeks but tends to be longer near deadlines, for instance in May when I get many drafts.
-If you submit a draft in the two weeks before the due date I do guarantee that you will get feedback in time.
-I usually take a summer break from begin-or mid-July to begin- or mid-August.
-I don't give feedback during my summer break.
+The turnaround time typically is two weeks but tends to be longer near due dates, for instance in April and May when I get many drafts.
+If you submit a draft in the two weeks before a due date you probably won't get feedback in time.
+I don't give feedback during my summer break (usually from begin- or mid-July to begin- or mid-August).

 ### How much work does a master's thesis require?